 Hazard is the son of two former footballers and began his career in Belgium playing for local youth clubs.
-In 2005, he moved to France where he began his senior career, joining Ligue 1 club Lille.
+In 2005, he moved to France, where he began his senior career with Ligue 1 club Lille.
 Hazard spent two years in the club's academy and, at the age of 16, made his professional debut in November 2007.
-He went on to become an integral part of the Lille team under manager Rudi Garcia, racking up over 190 appearances.
+He went on to become an integral part of the Lille team under manager Rudi Garcia, making over 190 appearances.
 In his first full season as a starter, he won the Ligue 1 Young Player of the Year award, becoming the first non-French player to win the award.
 In the 2009–10 season, Hazard captured the award again, becoming the first player to win the award twice.
 He was also named to the Ligue 1 Team of the Year.
 In the 2010–11 season, he was a part of the Lille team that won the league and cup double and, as a result of his performances, was named the Ligue 1 Player of the Year, the youngest player to win the award.
-Hazard was also given the Bravo Award by Italian magazine Guerin Sportivo for his performances during the 2010–11 season.
+Hazard was also given the Bravo Award by Italian magazine Guerin Sportivo for his performances during this season.